KaluzaKamil/TranslatorApp/README.md

 # TranslatorApp

-TranslatorApp is a dockerized demo ASP.NET Core MVC application which uses [external API](https://funtranslations.com/api/) to translate texts and save transslations in a dockerized database created on Sql Express server.
+TranslatorApp is a dockerized demo ASP.NET Core MVC application which uses [external API](https://funtranslations.com/api/) to translate texts and save translations in a dockerized database created on Sql Express server.
 It also supports adding additonal translator API links from mentioned API.

 ## Requirements